DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 #### Apply mapping to OID value in `metric_tags`

-In some cases, you may want to report statuses from your network devices.
-To do so, you can use the constant metrics feature available in Agent 7.45+.
+To report statuses from your network devices, you can use the constant metrics feature available in Agent 7.45+.

-`constant_value_one` will send a constant metric equal to one, that can be tagged by string properties.
+For example: `constant_value_one` sends a constant metric, equal to one, that can be tagged with string properties.

-An example use case :
+Example use case:

 ```yaml
 metrics: